himorishige/hatago/apps/test-mcp-servers/clock/README.md

-# External MCP Clock Server
+# Test MCP Clock Server

-Simple external MCP server providing clock and timezone functionality for testing Hatago's external MCP connection system.
+Test MCP server providing clock and timezone functionality for testing Hatago's MCP proxy features.
+This is a development/testing tool, not a production server or example implementation.

 ## Features